 1. What is MiFID?

-“Directive 2004/39/EC on Markets in Financial Instruments Directive” (MiFID – Markets in Financial Instruments Directive) is a directive on investment services issued on 21 April 2004 by the European Parliament and the Council.
-It entered into force on 1 November 2007 in the European Union and led to the amendment of the Law of the Spanish Securities Market.
+Directive 2004/39/EC on Markets in Financial Instruments (MiFID – Markets in Financial Instruments Directive) is a European Parliament and Council directive on investment services issued 21 April 2004.
+It entered into force on 1 November 2007 in the European Union and required amending the Spanish Securities Market Act.

-2. Modifications and objectives supposed
+2. Changes and objectives

 The main objectives are: